SymfonyCasts/symfony-ux/sfcasts/stimulus/react.md

 That's it!
 Go back to the page and try it.
 Yes!
 That text is coming from our React component!
 And if we click the heart, it multiplies!

 So... yeah!
-Stimulus and frontend frameworks... are... odddly enough... kind of BFF's.
+Stimulus and frontend frameworks... are... oddly enough... kind of BFF's.

 Want to see something cooler?
 I'll inspect element on the footer and... hit